Bandipore: Forest Training and Research Institute

-Bandipore is the location of the Forest Training and Research Institute in Jammu and Kashmir [established in 1911].
-It is 3 km distance from the main town.
+Shrine of Hazrat Syed Jaffar Ud Din Bukhari (RA)

+Located in Ajas, on the Bandipora–Srinagar Road -Hazrat Syed Jaffar Ud Din Bukhari (RA) was born in the 12th century in the historic city of Bukhara, in present-day Uzbekistan.
+Coming from a noble lineage known for its piety and deep spiritual roots, he became a towering figure in the spiritual history of the region.
+His life, marked by devotion and wisdom, left an enduring impact on generations of seekers.

+Hazrat Jaffar Ud Din Bukhari (RA) died in the 13th century.
+His final resting place in Ajas, Bandipora, along the Srinagar Road, has since become a revered shrine.
+Today, it stands as a serene place of devotion, attracting pilgrims and spiritual seekers who come to draw inspiration and solace from his legacy.

 The Darul Uloom Raheemiyyah (School for Philosophers) is the largest religious institution in Jammu and Kashmir.
 It is the largest Islamic institution of valley headed by Moulana Mohammad Rahmatullah Mir Qasmi.

 Bandipore is known for trekking, mountaineering and fishing.
 Langmarg is one of the beautiful meadows.
-The famous Arin Nallah is home to one of the most exotic trout (Rainbow Trout, Silver Trout and Gray Trout).
+The famous Arin Nallah is home to one of the most exotic trout (rainbow trout, silver trout and gray trout).

+A centuries-old shrine in the hilly Butho village of Bandipora, has till recently attracted visitors from around the world, because it's rumored that Moses, a prophet revered in Abrahamic religions, is buried inside it near an old tree.
+This shrine of Hazrat Bibi Sang Arifa, is locally known as Ded Mouj.
+This widespread rumor is a myth.

 Mount Harmukh

-For mountaineers, Mount Harmukh remains the main attraction, It is located on the eastern side of the town.
+For mountaineers, Mount Harmukh remains the main attraction.
+It is located on the eastern side of the town.
 Commercial cabs ply on that route till Kudara that is the farthest point where the cabs stop, and from there onwards the terrain becomes hilly and one has to trek 17 km to the higher reaches of Mount Harmukh.
 Sheera Sar [Lake of Spirits] acts as a base camp for all the mountaineering expeditions for Mt Harmukh.

 To the north lies Gurez, 86 km from Bandipore.
 Commercial cabs ply on this route during summers, however, in winters the route remains closed due to heavy snowfall.
-However, recently a DySP ranked officer, Sheikh Aadil, started an initiative, GoGurez, inviting people from all over India to visit Gurez to experience the untouched beauty of the Land.
-The initiative has received a warm response from people.

-The place is surrounded by areas of scenic beauty and ranges such as Sirandar, Kudara, Vewan, Mowa and Tresangam, all of which are inhabited by the Gujjars ("Bakarwals").
-Although being a scenic place where peace and tranquillity are in the environment, Bandipore has never been considered a tourist place and does not appear anywhere on the tourist map issued by Jammu and Kashmir State Tourism department.
+The place is surrounded by ranges such as Sirandar, Kudara, Vewan, Mowa and Tresangam, all of which are inhabited by the Gujjars and Bakarwals.

-Transport

 Road

-Bandipore is well-connected by road to other places in Jammu and Kashmir and India by the Bandipora–Srinagar Road.
+Bandipore is well-connected by road to other places in Jammu and Kashmir and India by the Bandipora–Srinagar and Bandipora Sopore road.